Organic Unbleached All-Purpose Flour

 $15.99 – $95.94

-Thank you for your patience during these extraordinary times, we appreciate your support… stay healthy.
+Thank you for your patience during these extraordinary times.
+We appreciate your support.
+Keep well.

 Our Organic Unbleached All-Purpose Flour is freshly milled from organic hard red spring wheat.
 Both the bran and the germ have been removed leaving the endosperm that is made into the flour.
 It is enriched with iron, riboflavin, vitamin-D, and niacin.
 This is the same high protein flour used by professional bakers and produces high, well-textured loaves of bread.